 Figure 4 shows the number of single-family building permits issued annually.
-The number of new housing starts per year in the City of Round Rock has ranged from 222 to 592 over the past ten years.
-Single-family permits have remained steady over the past year due to new subdivisions available within the City.
-With the release of four new subdivisions, single-family permitting averaged about 60 permits per month for the second half of FY-17.
-Single-family building permits have continued to increase for the first half of FY-18 as well.
-Most of the activity is in the Vizcaya, Warner Ranch, Glen Ellyn, and Madsen Ranch subdivisions.
+The number of new housing starts per year in the City of Round Rock has ranged from 222 to 911 over the past ten years.
+Single-family permits have increased by 240 permits over the past year due to new subdivisions available within the City.
+Most of the activity is in the Vizcaya, Mayfield Ranch, Glen Ellyn, Concord, Pioneer Point, Diamond Oaks, Chandler Creek, Freeman, Centerra and Madsen Ranch subdivisions.
 Several Municipal Utility Districts (MUDs) located in Round Rock's extra-territorial jurisdiction (ETJ) continue to experience a steady number of single-family housing starts during this time as well.